WADAMOMO/wadamomo.github.io/_posts/2018-01-31-BIG-SUMMARY.md

 Things I did:
 -Made this blog using this Jekyll tutorial here <br>
--Created an SSH key to avoid having to type the password over and over with Github help pages here -Installed homebrew (here) to help with package installations and updates for example when I got Object.values is not a function because I didn't have the new version of node installed
+-Created an SSH key to avoid having to type the password over and over with Github help pages here <br>
+-Installed homebrew (here) to help with package installations and updates for example when I got Object.values is not a function because I didn't have the new version of node installed <br>
 -Completed Gordon Zhu's excellent Javascript Tutorial here -Got through #### katas on Codewars and leveled up to 5 kyu -Completed #### weeks of CS50